 Why does it matter for ingredients that aren’t used in large quantities to be fair trade?

-Our fair-trade-sourced ingredients—organic cocoa powder, sugar, vanilla and nutmeg—don’t account for much volume in an individual product (like chocolate milk, eggnog, Fuel and yogurt), but the scale on which we purchase them makes a difference for the people we source from, and for their local environments and economies as well, helping support a more equitable food and farming system worldwide.
+Our fair-trade-sourced ingredients—organic cocoa powder, sugar, vanilla and nutmeg—don’t account for much volume in an individual product, but the scale on which we purchase them makes a difference for the people we source from, and for their local environments and economies as well.
+We're proud to support a more equitable food and farming system worldwide.

 Even if you’re only using a teaspoon of vanilla here and a quarter cup of cocoa powder there in your own kitchen, it’s worth considering where these ingredients come from and how they’re being procured.
 The positive impacts of fair trade—and fair business practices like cooperative principles—here at home and around the world are real and meaningful.